qd-qd/sdk-tutorials/onboarding/chapter-4/5-section-5.md

 ![Keplr mnemonic recall done](/keplr-mnemonic-recall-done.png)

-After clicking _Register_, you are all set:
+After clicking _Register_ you are all set:

 ![Keplr all set](/keplr-all-set.png)